mudit2812/poimandres-theme-python/README.md

 This is a fork of the Poimandres theme with better highlighting for Python.
-To use it, clone the repository locally and symlink it to the folder where VSCode extensions are saved.
+To use it without installing Node.js, clone the repository locally and symlink it to the folder where VSCode extensions are saved.
 For MacOS, use the following:
 ```bash
 git clone https://github.com/mudit2812/poimandres-theme
 cd poimandres-theme